Trobjonr/energy-meteorology-project/README.md

 /results: Nice-looking figures, plots, graphs, etc of analyzed data.

 /scripts: All of the computer scripts needed for data processing and visualization.
 Essentially all written in Python.

+P.S.
+I'm very new to Github so please bear with me if there's some things I do to this repo that would make a CS person have a heart attack.